particledatagroup/hep-resources/README.md

     Library for performing calculations in lattice QCD on GPUs using NVIDIA's CUDA platform.
 The current release includes optimized solvers for Wilson, Clover-improved Wilson,Twisted mass, Staggered, Improved staggered, Domain wall and Mobius fermion actions.

 * [SIMULATeQCD](https://inspirehep.net/experiments/2957121):
-    a SImple MUlti-GPU LATtice code for QCD calculations
+    a SImple MUlti-GPU LATtice code for QCD calculations.
+SIMULATeQCD is a multi-GPU Lattice QCD framework that makes it easy for physicists to implement lattice QCD while still providing competitive performance.

 * [tmLQCD](https://inspirehep.net/experiments/2644492):
     This freely available software suite provides a set of tools to be used in lattice QCD simulations, mainly a HMC implementation for Wilson and Wilson twisted mass fermions and inverter for different versions of the Dirac operator.